 Centrifugal systems and Turbo Chargers can control the boost level based on RPM's via throttle control.
 So the higher the RPM the more boost which equal's more HP.

-Examples of Turbo Chargers:
+Examples of Centrifugal Systems:

 A positive displacement type blower has boost instantly or at a much lower RPM.
 This can make traction a problem so have your sticky tires on.